Hoyt-Systems-Texas/HoytSys.Common/Docs/Development/FeatureChecklist.md

 - [ ] Are there any regulations affecting the application?
 - [ ] Define the high-level design.
 - [ ] How is the application going to be secured?
+    - [ ] What is the maximum session length?
+    - [ ] How long are biometric security valid for?
+    - [ ] Session and long term keys are able to be expired.
+- [ ] What is the financial risk of a security issue or a data leak?
 - [ ] Define a glossary of terms with the business and development team.
 - [ ] Define high-level domain model.
 - [ ] Sit with the users and understand the current high-level process and pain points.
 Document the process and sit with the user to verify it's mostly correct.
 Observe first to see if it's correct then show it to the users.